jduelfer/critical-inquiries/_texts/2020-06-20-confessions-of-a-shinagawa-monkey.markdown

 We _could_ imagine parallels between the monkey – outcast from human society – with people who are outcast from their own societies.
 I’m leaning towards agreeing with the narrator, though, that maybe there isn't a real theme or moral.

 Murakami has written, like always, an entertaining story that reflects on our emotions and how they are the fundamental reasons for our existence.
-Although I’d suggest picking up [With the Beatles](/texts/2020-03-01-with-the-beatles/) first, this is a good story that’s well worth the short read.
+Although I’d suggest picking up [Yesterday](/texts/2021-12-24-yesterday/) or [With the Beatles](/texts/2020-03-01-with-the-beatles/) first, this is a good story that’s well worth the short read.